ronyka77/SoccerPredictor_byRichardSzita/README.md

 2. 🔧 Feature Engineering - Advanced statistical modeling
 3. 🤖 Prediction Models - State-of-the-art ML ensemble

+## 🏗️ Model Architecture

+The Soccer Predictor employs a sophisticated stacked ensemble model to predict football match outcomes.
+The architecture is designed to leverage the strengths of various machine learning algorithms, ensuring robust and accurate predictions.
+Below are the key components and innovations of the model:

+### Ensemble Components

+The model utilizes a stacked ensemble approach, combining the predictive power of several machine learning algorithms:

+- **LightGBM**: Known for its efficiency and speed, LightGBM is used for handling large datasets and providing high accuracy.
+- **XGBoost**: A powerful gradient boosting framework that excels in predictive performance, particularly for structured data.
+- **Neural Networks**: Implemented using Keras, the neural network component is tailored for capturing complex patterns in the data.
+- **Random Forest**: Provides robustness and reduces overfitting by averaging multiple decision trees.
+- **AdaBoost**: Enhances the model's performance by focusing on difficult-to-predict instances.

+### Neural Network Architecture

+The neural network is constructed using Keras with the following architecture:

+- **Layers**: Includes Dense, Dropout, BatchNormalization, and Activation layers.
+- **Activation Functions**: Utilizes ReLU for hidden layers and linear activation for the output layer.
+- **Regularization**: L2 regularization is applied to prevent overfitting.
+- **Callbacks**: Incorporates EarlyStopping and a custom learning rate scheduler to optimize training.

+### Stacking Methodology

+The ensemble models are combined using a stacking regressor, with a Ridge regression model serving as the meta-learner.
+This approach allows the model to learn from the predictions of individual models, improving overall accuracy.

+### Feature Engineering

+Feature engineering is a critical component of the model, involving:

+- **Polynomial Features**: Generated to capture non-linear relationships in the data.
+- **Recursive Feature Elimination (RFE)**: Used for selecting the most relevant features, enhancing model performance.

+### Data Flow

+The data processing pipeline includes several stages:

+1. **Data Gathering**: Automated scripts collect data from various sources.
+2. **Odds Scraping**: Retrieves betting odds to incorporate into the model.
+3. **Data Merging and Aggregation**: Combines and processes data for feature engineering.
+4. **Feature Engineering**: Enhances data with additional features for improved predictions.
+5. **Model Training**: Trains the ensemble model using historical data.
+6. **Prediction**: Generates predictions for upcoming matches.

+### Innovations

+The model benefits from the domain knowledge of a late football player, incorporating insights into the sport's dynamics.
+This expertise is reflected in the feature engineering and model design, providing a unique edge in predicting match outcomes.

+This architecture ensures that the Soccer Predictor is both powerful and flexible, capable of delivering high-accuracy predictions for football matches.

 ## ✨ Features

 ### 📥 Data Collection & Storage